rg-3/tenv.rb/README.md

 You could write a tweet with the following Ruby code:

-    client.update "I'm tweeting from twenv"
+    client.update "I'm tweeting from tenv"

-Or, rely on a Pry command that's part of twenv.
+Or, rely on a Pry command that's part of tenv.
 It will open your editor and afterwards post your tweet:

     write-tweet